-For Allium spp., asparagus, banana, beets, carrots, coconuts, cucurbits, eggplant, grape, jicama, lemon, sour lime, parsley, pineapple, prickly pear pads, radish, tomato, and tuna from Mexico, cherimoya, soursop, custard apple, sugar apple, and atemoya from Grenada, and African horned cucumber from Chile-these commodities would be inspected and if pests were found, would be subject to appropriate regulatory action at the port of arrival in the United States.
+For Allium spp., asparagus, banana, beets, carrots, coconut (fruit without husk), cucurbits, eggplant, grape, jicama, lemon, sour lime, parsley, pineapple, prickly pear pads, radish, tomato, and tuna from Mexico, cherimoya, soursop, custard apple, sugar apple, and atemoya from Grenada, and African horned cucumber from Chile-these commodities would be inspected and if pests were found, would be subject to appropriate regulatory action at the port of arrival in the United States.
+In addition, distribution of African horned cucumber from Chile would be limited to the continental United States.